-16550 UART - A high speed chip for controlling serial ports.
+16550 UART - A high speed chip for controlling Byte - A group of adjacent bits treated as a unit. serial ports.
 Although unnecessary for a mouse, it is required for modems that are 14,400 baud or faster.

 486DX - A type of 32-bit CPU with a built in math-coprocessor and internal cache.